Fox-ML-infrastructure/Fox-v1-infra/README.md

 ### Optional Add-Ons

-For trading desks and infra teams that need more than a license, optional services are available, including:
+For ML teams and infra teams that need more than a license, optional services are available, including:

 - **Dedicated support retainers** (priority fixes, direct maintainer access)
 - **Custom integration projects** (fit FoxML into your existing infra and data)